iterative/dvc.org/content/docs/command-reference/status.md

   storage.
 - _deleted_ means that the file/directory doesn't exist in the cache, but exists in remote storage.
+- _missing_ means that the file/directory doesn't exist neither in cache, neither in remote storage.

 For either _new_ and _deleted_ data, the cache (subset determined by the current workspace) is different from remote storage.
 Bringing the two into sync requires `dvc pull` or `dvc push`.
 For the typical process to update the workspace, see [Sharing Data And Model Files](/doc/use-cases/sharing-data-and-model-files).

+For _missing_ data both cache and remote storage are out of date.
+Probably someone on another machine didn't execute `dvc push` after adding new data.
+You should run `dvc add` or `dvc repro` to rid off _missing_ state.

 ## Options